 March 1970 Popular Electronics

-of early electronics.
-Popular Electronics was published from October 1954 through April 1985.
-All copyrights (if any) are hereby acknowledged.
+published October 1954 - April 1985.
+All copyrights are hereby acknowledged.

-a simpler 7-segment incandescent display
+a simpler 7-segment incandescent display (DR2010) that, with

-the number 8.
+all lines energized, formed the number 8.
 It worked off of +3.5 to +5 volts,

 of current and dissipated 0.672 W at 3.5 volts and a whopping 0.96 W

 at 5 volts!
 RCA marketed a BCD*-to-7-segment display driver (the